Watts-Lab/task-mapping/tasks/summaries/Graph coloring task-writeup.md

 Participants will also be given a limited set of colors.

 ## 2. Goal Directives
 The goal is to use the colors given to "color" the entire network without conflicts.
 This means that participants need to assign each node in the graph a color, ensuring that no two connected nodes share the same color.
 Using our social network example, if Person A and Person B are friends (which means they are connected), they cannot be assigned the same color.
+Participants must successfully color all nodes and resolve all conflicts within a specified amount of time, or receive no credit.

 ## 3. Allowed Group Processes
 The following details are not the main parts of the task, but rather additional information about ways in which participants could interact.